Does gardening sound like too much work to you? I’m going to shoot straight with you; it can be overwhelming at times.

 A lot of people don’t pay attention to the cleanliness of their garden tools.
 You might wonder why you should bother cleaning something if it is going to be covered in dirt with your next use.

 Garden tools are in your soil, and there could be disease there also.
-To stop the spreading of virus and disease, it is important to clean your gardening tools regularly.
+To stop the spreading of viruses and diseases, it is important to clean your gardening tools regularly.

 11. Give Your Plants a Lift

 Certain plants in your garden will become heavy from producing.
 Plants, like tomatoes, will need a stake in the ground and some twine to tie them up.

 It will help provide support to the plant, which keeps the tomato plant off the ground.
-This will protect the produce from becoming rotten and the plant from getting diseased, and is all part of proper vegetable garden care.
+This will protect the produce from becoming rotten and the plant from getting diseases and is all part of proper vegetable garden care.

 12. Practice Good Sanitation